Procedure 7.3.17 Electronic Payments

 Part 1.
 Authority.
 Board Policies 1A.1 and 1A.3 delegate authority to the chancellor to develop procedures to implement policy 7.3.

 Part 2.
 General.
-Use of credit cards, debit cards or check cards processed as credit cards without the use of a personal identification number, and electronic checks (also known as “e-checks” or ACH payments) for payment of obligations has gained widespread acceptance in business operations of all types.
-This procedure is intended to offer the convenience of electronic payment options to students and colleges and universities, and to ensure sound and reasonable management of such payment processes at a reasonable cost to all colleges and universities.
+Use of credit or debit cards and electronic checks (also known as “e-checks” or ACH payments) for payment of obligations has gained widespread acceptance in business operations of all types.
+This procedure is intended to offer the convenience of electronic payment options to students and colleges and universities, and to ensure sound and reasonable management of such payment processes.

 Part 3.
 Offering Electronic Payment Options.
-Colleges and universities shall offer electronic payment options to students including one or more of the following choices: credit cards, debit cards and check cards processed as credit cards, and electronic checks.
+Colleges and universities shall offer electronic payment options to students including credit cards, debit cards and electronic checks.

 Part 4.
 Directing Payment.
 Colleges and universities shall allow students making an electronic payment to direct payment to their choice of common payment groups or colleges and/or universities as identified within the payment system (e.g., tuition and fees, housing, individual customized training courses, library fines, etc.).
 Directing payment to certain payment groups does not eliminate the students’ obligation for payment of the other listed charges.